ZheMann/generating_newspaper_columns/README.md

 **Important Note:** Normally, you will only need to execute the steps above once.
 Unless you remove the models and datasets from your Drive.

 ### Model 1
+To generate samples or to fine-tune Model 1:
-1. Access the [Colaboratory Notebook](https://drive.google.com/open?id=1MY52FsRrsaeNColEQcWhdQZXCTrxY3Ie) to fine-tune Model 1.
+1. Open this [Colaboratory Notebook](https://drive.google.com/open?id=1MY52FsRrsaeNColEQcWhdQZXCTrxY3Ie) in Colaboratory.
+2. Make a copy of this Notebook (File -> Save a copy in Drive).
+This will open a copy in a new tab.
+3. Reset all runtimes to prevent unwanted behaviour (Runtie -> Reset all runtimes..)
-2. Perform Step 1 and its sub-steps
+4. Perform Step 1 and its sub-steps
-3. Perform Step 2 and its sub-steps to let the model generate samples
+5. Perform Step 2 and its sub-steps to let the model generate samples
-4. Perform Step 3 and its sub-steps to fine-tune the model on the encoded datasets
+6. Perform Step 3 and its sub-steps to fine-tune the model on the encoded datasets

 ### Model 2
-1. Access the [Colaboratory Notebook]() to fine-tune Model 2.
+To generate samples or to fine-tune Model 2:
+1. Open this [Colaboratory Notebook](https://drive.google.com/open?id=1muynamuFB-RS7FsHu0iNMLDVQ8g2fuAr) in Colaboratory.
+2. Make a copy of this Notebook (File -> Save a copy in Drive).
+This will open a copy in a new tab.
+3. Reset all runtimes to prevent unwanted behaviour (Runtie -> Reset all runtimes..)
+4. Perform Step 1 and its sub-steps
+5. Perform Step 2 and its sub-steps to let the model generate samples
+6. Perform Step 3 and its sub-steps to fine-tune the model on the encoded datasets

 ## Datasets used
 We used the following datasets to fine-tune the language models: